Could Aaron Rodgers Consider Leaving The Green Bay Packers?

 — Herd w/Colin Cowherd (@TheHerd) November 7, 2017

 Needless to say, Rodgers leaving Green Bay would be an absolute shock.
-He has played all 13 years of his NFL career with the Packer.
+He has played all 13 years of his NFL career with the Packers.
 That being said, Rodgers could likely find a better situation for himself if he did hit the open free agency market.

-In the past, Rodgers has been confident about re-sign with the Packers and wanting to finish his career with Green Bay.
-That changing would be abrupt and unexpected, but at 33 years old, Rodgers could start thinking about playing elsewhere to compete for another championship opportunity.
+In the past, Rodgers has been confident about re-signing with the Packers and wanting to finish his career with Green Bay.
+A change would be abrupt and unexpected, but at 33-years-old, Rodgers can start thinking about playing elsewhere to compete for another championship opportunity.

 “I think we all have numbers,” Rodgers said.
 “When I was a young player, I remember thinking as I looked at some of the older guys, if I got to five that’d be cool, or eight, or anything after 10 would be amazing.
 For me, I think the longevity is tied to being a Green Bay Packer.
 I’d like to finish my career in Green Bay.”